top of page

 Can Permanent Makeup Be Removed Completely?

-Complete removal is often possible, but it depends on:
+Complete removal is possible, but it depends on:

 • Depth of pigment placement